zplayads/PlayableAdsDemo-android/Integration Guide For Android Studio.md

 ```
 PlayableAds.getInstance().requestPlayableAds(playPreloadingListener)
 ```
-## 3.3 Ad ready for display?

-You can judge the availability of an ad by this callback.
-Then you'll be able to manage your game's setting according to the ad being ready or not.
+You can judge the availability of an ad by this listener callback.
 ```
 public interface PlayPreloadingListener {
-    // Ad preload successfully
+    // An ad is loaded
     void onLoadFinished();
-    // Ad preload failed
+    // Fail to load an ad
     void onLoadFailed(int errorCode, String msg);
 }
 ```

 Code Sample：

 ```